Program Learning Outcomes

 To be eligible for licensure as a Registered Nurse, graduates must meet the criteria for good “moral character” as determined by the New York State Education Department.
 Transfer students who want to matriculate into the nursing program must provide a letter from their previous Nursing Program director stating that the student did not leave for clinical issues relating to patient safety or professionalism.

 Nursing is a Competitive Admissions program.
 The Nursing Day option accepts applications through March 1 preceding the fall semester you wish to enter.

 There are essential non-academic requirements of the Nursing Program.
 These are the physical, psychological and professional expectations required of all students in the Nursing Program.
 Students must have the ability to perform interventions that ensure patient safety.
 Please see the Prospective Students page for a complete list of essential functions.

-Nursing Program graduates enter a favorable job market with a nation-wide median income of $67,000 per year.
-By 2024, the national job outlook for Registered Nurses is projected to increase 16%.
-Currently, the top five employers of nurses include hospitals, physician offices, home health, long-term care facilities, and outpatient care centers.
+Nursing Program graduates enter a favorable job market with many employment opportunities and an average entry salary of $73,000-$74,000 per year.
+Between 2021 and 2031, the national job outlook for Registered Nurses is projected to increase by 6%.
+Currently, the top employers of nurses include hospitals, physician offices, home health, and long-term care facilities.
 Visit the US Bureau of Labor Statistics website for additional information on the job opportunities in Nursing.